qque/java-calculator/README.md

 # calculator

-This is a calculator app built in Swing
+This is a calculator app built in Swing using [Jep](https://ninia.github.io/jep/) (Java Embedded Python) on the backend.
+It supports...

 ## Functionality